kodokojo/kodokojo-ui/README.md

     $ npm run start:server:mock

-Then start kodokojo-uiin an other terminal:
+Then start kodokojo-ui in an other terminal:

     $ npm run start:mock

-Finally, open ui project in browser.
+Finally, open ui project in browser:

     $ open http://localhost:3000